MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/overview-of-mobile-broadband.md

 In this case, an embedded device, mobile broadband app, and service metadata are probably already installed on the PC with a SIM before the user attempts to activate service.
 Another possibility is that the user doesn't yet have the mobile broadband app but has an alternate internet connection to download the app.
 The following steps occur automatically when the SIM is inserted:

-1. The mobile broadband service reads the International Mobile Subscriber Identity (IMSI), the Integrated Circuit Card ID (ICCID) for GSM networks, the provider ID (SID) for CDMA networks, or the provider name for CDMA networks and generates a set of Hardware IDs (HWIDs).
+1. The Mobile Broadband Service reads the International Mobile Subscriber Identity (IMSI), the Integrated Circuit Card ID (ICCID) for GSM networks, the provider ID (SID) for CDMA networks, or the provider name for CDMA networks and generates a set of Hardware IDs (HWIDs).

     > [!NOTE]
     > This step is only necessary if the OEM hasn't inserted the SIM and preloaded the mobile broadband app and service metadata.